feedly/python-api-client/README.md

 ## Odds and Ends
 Feedly APIs are rate limited.
 Do not make multiple requests concurrently.
-You can download quite a few entries at a time, increase the `StreamOptions.count` setting to stream data in larger chunks.
+You can download quite a few entries at a time, see the previous section for details.
 Once you get rate limited, the client will stop any attempted requests until you have available quota.

+To debug things, set the log level to `DEBUG`.
+This will print log messages on every API request.